Ziwi01/proveasio/README.md

 For smooth GIT experience there are some tools configured:

 - [LazyGIT](https://github.com/jesseduffield/lazygit) - great GUI terminal GIT wrapper.
 Command: `lazygit`.
 See docs for usages.
-Also available through LunarVIM (see Neovim/LunarVIM section)
+Also available from LunarVIM (see Neovim/LunarVIM section)
     <details>
     <summary><b>Example:</b> Using LazyGIT</summary>
     @TODO: link to video